austinmargarone/portfolio/CONTRIBUTING.md

-# Contributing to Digital_Rain
+# Contributing to my Portfolio

-Welcome to Digital_Rain!
+Welcome to My Portfolio!
 We're thrilled that you'd like to contribute to our project.

 Before getting started, please take a moment to review the guidelines below.